-Whether we like it or not, risk is a part of everything we do.
-This is especially true in business, where small amounts of risk can have huge consequences on the success of a project.
-That’s why risk management is a critical aspect of project management.
+Risk management is a critical aspect of project management because risk is a part of everything we do.
+This is especially true in business where risk can impact the success of a project.

 What is a risk matrix?

-A risk matrix is a visual representation of how much of an impact something will have on your project.
-It gives you a scale to measure both the impact and probability to determine whether an identified risk can be categorized as high, low, or medium risk.
-Often, once you’ve placed a potential situation on the matrix, you then assign it a risk score (using a scale like 1 to 10 or something similar ) to classify the risk and its impact on the project.
+A risk matrix is a visual representation of the impact an event may have on your project.
+It provides a scale to measure the impact and its probability to determine whether an identified risk can be categorized as low risk, medium risk, or high risk.

-The main components of a risk assessment matrix & how to define them
+What are the main components of a risk assessment matrix?

-The risk matrix is an easy way to break down the various kinds of risk that you’ll potentially encounter during a project.
-It helps project managers come up with plans for all the risks based on the impact they may have on the outcome of the project.
-They’re not complicated things, which is very helpful, but it helps to have a solid understanding of all the components.
-Let’s dive a little deeper.
+The risk matrix is an easy way to break down the various kinds of risk during a project.
+It helps project managers create plans for risks based on the impact they may have on the outcome of the project.

-Your risk needs a good, clear description of what it is and how it affects the project.
-Include a title that describes the risk, a specific explanation of the risk (like your printer jamming), the consequences if it happens, and what you will do to solve the risk.
+Include a clear description of each risk with a title that describes the risk, a specific explanation of the risk, the consequences if it happens, and what you will do to solve the risk.
 You can get away with referring to the risk by the title in the matrix itself, but you should have a full description ready, as well.

-How bad will it be if the risk does occur?
-Will it be kind of annoying or something that shuts down the entire project.
-Assessing the severity of each kind of risk helps you know how seriously you need to take it.
-Something that has a low impact doesn’t need the same attention as high impact kinds of risk.
+How bad will the outcome be if the risk does occur?
+Assessing the severity of each risk helps you know how much effort should be allocated into planning for it.
+A risk with a low impact doesn’t need the same attention as a high impact risk.

 Risk management timeline